 “I’m keeping all my options open to see where this sport takes me.
 Maybe I’ll play a few veteran events for Australia, I really don’t know yet.”

-“Everyone will have their strengths and weaknesses. padel.
+“Everyone will have their strengths and weaknesses in padel.
 Tennis players are the majority of converts to the sport in Australia, and stopping yourself from playing tennis shots is a very difficult thing.
 The easy ball in tennis is not necessarily easy in padel.
-Also, defensive skills are hard to learn, it’s something I really need to improve and it will take time between the glass, spin and ball speed…”
+Also, defensive skills are hard to learn, that's something I really need to improve on and it will take time between the glass, the spin and the speed of the ball…”